AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2015-09-07-swifter-design.md

 - default arguments names (the `row` part of the selector in the last method becomes the local variable name)
 - all variables are `id`, so blocks are Swift like simple
 - return value of a method is the last expression
+- `super` could also do a lot of implicit stuff.
+If you don't specify an explicit method to call, it could automatically call _cmd - with the same arguments specified (as this is quite common ...)

 ### Looking for a job?